Astarter/DATA586_project/Readme.md

 # Data 586 Project

-## Next Meeting tasks (April 15):
+## Next Meeting tasks (April 17 at 11:00 am Kelowna time):
 - Perform individual data wrangling to isolate the log events and discuss findings at the next meeting.
+- Connor: Focus on data wrangling and isolating the event types and input for onehot encoding
+- Ben: Learn about onehot encoding and determine how we should use it in this project.

 ## Project to do: